 Almost 30% of the land in Costa Rica is protected and the landscape consists of stunning beaches, coral reef, cloud forests, rain forests, volcanoes, mountains and wetlands.
 Even the capital of San Jose exceeded our rather low expectations.
 It’s a city which many people try and skip, but we quite enjoyed our time there.
 However, let’s face it – a trip to Costa Rica is all about the incredible wildlife and stunning landscapes.
-Without further ado, here we take a look at ten highlights of a trip to Costa Rica.
+Without further ado, we take a look at ten highlights of Costa Rica.

 1) Manuel Antonio National Park

+The first of our highlights of Costa Rica is Manuel Antonio National Park.
 Situated on the Pacific coast, just south of the city of Quepos, Manuel Antonio National Park is one of the most popular parks in Costa Rica.
 It’s compact, but beautiful, and the dense rainforest teems with wildlife.
 Additionally, the park is also home to some stunning unspoilt beaches.
 The trails are short and well-maintained and there’s opportunities to see monkeys, sloths, tree frogs, morph butterflies and colourful crabs.

 When we were there, we spent hours watching the white-faced monkeys playing in the trees on the beach.
 Typically, they were very mischievous and it’s necessary to keep an eye on your belongings!
 Also, watch out for the numerous racoons, who aren’t exactly shy of humans and can be pretty sneaky themselves.
 Due to the fact that the park is both small and popular, it’s best to arrive early to beat the crowds.